Photographic Laboratory Workers

 Earnings

-Median annual earnings for photographic process workers and processing machine operators were $32,280 in May 2019, according to the U.S. Department of Labor.
-However, earnings ranged from less than $22,300 to $59,100 or more a year.
+Median annual earnings for photographic process workers and processing machine operators were $35,620 in May 2023, according to the U.S. Department of Labor.
+Earnings ranged from less than $29,390 to $65,480 or more a year.
+Fifty percent of these workers earned between $31,950 and $44,650.
 Most salaried photographic workers are eligible for benefits such as medical insurance.

 Work Environment

 Photographic laboratories are usually clean, well lit (except for darkroom areas), and air-conditioned.
 Many of the jobs performed by semiskilled workers are limited and repetitive and may become monotonous.
-The jobs often entail sitting or standing for a considerable amount of time in one place.
-Employees in these jobs need patience and ability to concentrate on details.
+The jobs often entail sitting or standing in one place for a considerable amount of time.
+Employees in these jobs need patience and the ability to concentrate on details.

 Outlook

-Employment for photographic laboratory workers is expected to decline 21 percent through 2028, according to the Occupational Outlook Handbook.
+Employment for photographic process workers and processing machine operators is expected to grow by 2 percent from 2023 through 2033, according to the Occupational Outlook Handbook.
+This is more slowly than the average for all careers.
 Most openings will occur as a result of the need to replace workers, especially machine operators.